 do not think about giving back or being generous, either at home or in the community.

 According to Jean Illsley Clark in her book, How Much is Enough?, there are 3 basic ways that parents over-indulge their children.

 Giving them too many material things or too many activities without the expectation that they will fulfill obligations.
 This would clearly interfere with a child becoming responsible, either about his commitments or for his things.

 Examples of giving too much would be:

-- A 5-year old boy has a wii and gets each new game as it is released even though he does not take care of his things and does not show appreciation for what he has.
+A 5-year old boy gets a new video game as it is released even though he does not take care of his things and does not show appreciation for what he has.